ttscoff/ruby-progress/README.md

 ## Ripple

 Ripple is a sophisticated text animation library that creates ripple effects across text strings in the terminal.
-It supports various animation modes including bidirectional movement, rainbow colors, spinners, and case transformations.
+It supports various animation modes including bidirectional movement, and rainbow colors.

 ### Ripple Features